rfpt-sfpt/tutorials/_posts/2021-05-10-Write-your-article.md

 title: "How to publish a blog article"
 ---
 # Introduction
-All RFPT blogs are created using using the [Github Pages](https://pages.github.com/)[^1] and to modify their content one needs a github account.
+All RFPT blogs are created using the [Github Pages](https://pages.github.com/)[^1] and to modify their content one needs a github account.
 There are at least two ways to publish a blog article.
 Here, we will present how to upload an article using the github web-interface.
 If you're more familiar with github, you may as well clone the repository locally, modify it as it fits, and push to the master branch via a pull request.

 ## Choose your blog category